nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ![flasher home page](images/main.png)

 You will then arrive at the **"Flasher First Time Setup"** page which will have setup instructions specific to your computer's operating system.
+Follow along in the browser or below.

 * Linux-specific